Most Asked Questions About Weight Loss & Fat Loss

 9. What causes weight loss plateaus, and how do I overcome them?

 Reassessing portion sizes, tracking food intake accurately, and increasing exercise intensity or duration typically break through plateaus.
-Patience is essential as weight loss naturally slows over time.
+Patience is essential as weight loss will naturally slow over time.

 10. Can I build muscle while losing fat?